-In a ‘post-truth’ world, journalism ethics are more important than ever.
-The news and journalism ethics resources listed here support and foster ethics in a time when online misinformation and propaganda are rampant.
-Feel free to email us at firstname.lastname@example.org to let us know who else should be added to this list.
+In a ‘post-truth’ world, ethics are more important than ever.
+The resources and organizations listed here support and foster ethics in technology and media in a time when online misinformation and propaganda are rampant.
+Feel free to email us at email@example.com to let us know who else should be added to this list.

 Craig Newmark Center for Journalism Ethics and Security